cr0sis/rgbUrself-Hat/README.md

 You need the Yeelight library for the Python bot (pip/pip3 install yeelight)

-You also need the IRCClient bot (url at the top of RGBHat.ino script) library
+You also need the IRCClient bot (url at the top of RGBHat.ino script) library for arduino IDE